sam-liooil/MakeThinkCode/README.md

 - [A-Frame](https://aframe.io/) - A-Frame is an Open Source WebVR framework which allows us to run Virtual Reality Experiments in a Browser (currently Firefox/Chrome only).
 - [Docs](https://aframe.io/docs/0.7.0/introduction/) - A-Frame's documentation page, click here to get started.
 - [A Week of A-Frame](https://aframe.io/blog/) - A Week of A-Frame is A-Frame's blog, documenting content created with A-Frame.
+- [K-Frame](https://github.com/ngokevin/kframe) - An excellent collection of components by one of A-Frame's developers.

 ## Week 2: